Eastern Front (World War II): Operation Barbarossa: Summer 1941

 This decision caused a severe leadership crisis.
-The German field commanders argued for an immediate offensive towards Moscow, but Hitler over-ruled them, citing the importance of Ukrainian agricultural, mining and industrial resources, as well as the massing of Soviet reserves in the Gomel area between Army Group Centre's southern flank and the bogged-down Army Group South's northern flank.
+The German field commanders argued for an immediate offensive towards Moscow, but Hitler overruled them, citing the importance of Ukrainian agricultural, mining and industrial resources, as well as the massing of Soviet reserves in the Gomel area between Army Group Centre's southern flank and the bogged-down Army Group South's northern flank.
 This decision, Hitler's "summer pause", is believed to have had a severe impact on the outcome of the Battle of Moscow later in the year, by slowing down the advance on Moscow in favour of encircling large numbers of Soviet troops around Kiev.

-Army Group South, with the 1st Panzer Group, the 6th, 11th and 17th Armies, was tasked with advancing through Galicia and into Ukraine.
+Army Group South, with the 1st Panzer Group, the 6th, 11th, and 17th Armies, was tasked with advancing through Galicia and into Ukraine.
 Their progress, however, was rather slow, and they took heavy casualties in the Battle of Brody.
 At the beginning of July, the Third and Fourth Romanian Armies, aided by elements of the German 11th Army, fought their way through Bessarabia towards Odessa.
 The 1st Panzer Group turned away from Kiev for the moment, advancing into the Dnieper bend (western Dnipropetrovsk Oblast).
 When it joined up with the southern elements of Army Group South at Uman, the Group captured about 100,000 Soviet prisoners in a huge encirclement.
-Advancing armoured divisions of Army Group South met with Guderian's 2nd Panzer Group near Lokhvytsa in 16 September, cutting off large numbers of Red Army troops in the pocket east of Kiev.
+Advancing armoured divisions of Army Group South met with Guderian's 2nd Panzer Group near Lokhvytsa on 16 September, cutting off large numbers of Red Army troops in the pocket east of Kiev.
 400,000 Soviet prisoners were captured as Kiev was surrendered on 19 September.

 On 26 September, the Soviet forces east of Kiev surrendered and the Battle of Kiev ended.

 As the Red Army withdrew behind the Dnieper and Dvina rivers, the Soviet Stavka (high command) turned its attention to evacuating as much of the western regions' industry as it could.
-Factories were dismantled and transported on flatcars away from the front line for re-establishment in more remote areas of the Ural Mountains, Caucasus, Central Asia and south-eastern Siberia.
+Factories were dismantled and transported on flatcars away from the front line for re-establishment in more remote areas of the Ural Mountains, Caucasus, Central Asia, and southeastern Siberia.
 Most civilians were left to make their own way east, with only industry-related workers evacuated with the equipment; much of the population was left behind to the mercy of the invading forces.

 Stalin ordered the retreating Red Army to initiate a scorched-earth policy to deny the Germans and their allies basic supplies as they advanced eastward.
 To carry out that order, destruction battalions were formed in front-line areas, having the authority to summarily execute any suspicious person.
 The destruction battalions burned down villages, schools, and public buildings.
 As a part of this policy, the NKVD massacred thousands of anti-Soviet prisoners.